wonderfan/codefest/README.md

 > 信贷的逻辑与常识  金融的解释

-# 2019-07-11

-> How can I make your day better?

-> What could I do to make you feel more loved?

-> What could I do to make you feel more respected/honored?

-> What could I do to make you feel more understood?

-> What could I do to make you feel more secure?

-> What could I do to make you feel more appreciated?

-> Are you happy?

 > How do you envision our future together?
 What can we do together to achieve that goal?

 > Do you have any big dreams that you have yet to share with me?
 And, if so, how can I help you achieve them?